ChristianJB77/travelcockpit_2.0/README.md

 #### Python 3.9.0

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Buildpack for Heroku deployment is included with file 'runtime.txt'

 #### Virtual Enviornment